stoermelder/vcvrack-packone/docs/MidiCat.md

 - An active mapping slot can be skipped by hitting the SPACE-key while hovering the mouse over MIDI-CAT (since v1.8.0).

-- Settings of a mapping slot are copied from the previous slot: If you set up the first mapping slot and map further mapping slots afterwards, these settings are copied over.
+- Settings of a mapping slot are copied from the previous slot: If you set up the first mapping slot and map further mapping slots afterwards, these settings are copied.
 Useful for settings like "Pickup" or "14-bit CC".

 <a name="target-context"></a>
-- After a parameter has been mapped the parameter's context menu is extended with some addtional menu items allowing quick MIDI learning and centering it's mapping MIDI-CAT module on the center of the screen (since v1.8.0).
+- After a parameter has been mapped the parameter's context menu is extended with some additional menu items allowing quick MIDI learning and centering its mapping MIDI-CAT module on the center of the screen (since v1.8.0).
 There are even further options with the [CTX-expander](MidiCat.md#ctx-expander).

 ![MIDI-CAT parameter's context menu](./MidiCat-target.png)